Weight loss isn't always linear.

 Is the whoosh effect specific to keto?

 No. Anyone on a weight loss diet can experience the whoosh effect.
+You'll also see the whoosh effect on intermittent fasting, OMAD, and low carb diets.

 How can I tell the difference between fat and water weight?